 Two Max Planck Institutes in Göttingen become one

-New institute combines natural sciences and basic medical research
+New Max Planck Institute of Multidisciplinary Sciences combines natural sciences and basic medical research

 The Max Planck Institutes (MPI) for Biophysical Chemistry and for Experimental Medicine will merge.
 The decision-making bodies of the Max Planck Society (MPS) approved the plan submitted by the two institutes on March 12.
 Formally, both institutions will be closed and a new MPI will be founded, keeping the existing Göttingen sites in Hermann-Rein-Straße and at Faßberg.
 The future institute will bring together natural science and basic medical research, promote disciplinary diversity and collaboration, and advance training of the next generations of excellent researchers.
 The new MPI’s foundation is scheduled for January 1, 2022.

 “The new Max Planck Institute will be of exceptional scientific breadth, covering a spectrum from physics and chemistry via structural and cell biology to neuroscience and biomedical research.
 In this way, the institute can position itself better than before in the international research landscape.
 Basic research in the natural sciences can link even more effectively with medical research approaches,” reports Marina Rodnina, Managing Director of the MPI for Biophysical Chemistry.
 “The expansion of research topics, from basic natural science to translational preclinical research, will provide us with the scientific flexibility needed to address the most ardent questions in natural science of the 21st century,” adds Nils Brose, Managing Director at the MPI for Experimental Medicine.